anjaghub/datascience_project_2023/README.md

 2) Pre-processing of data
 3) Year-wise topic detection using BERT
 4) Sentiment and emotion detection using pre-trained HuggingFace transformers
-5) Visualizations of final results
+5) Visualizations of results
+6) Two files for creating a final plot for high-level grouped topics

 </br>